ShamSinha/Image-Recognition-Website/README.md

         from keras.models import load_model
         model = load_model('/content/drive/My Drive/Model30v2_77.h5')

+5. To see our model layers run

+        model.summary()

-5. You can recognise Landmarks in Colab itself run this and upload your image
+6. You can recognise Landmarks in Colab itself run this and upload your image

         from google.colab import files